Alluxio/alluxio/docs/en/operation/User-CLI.md

 A lower value means slower execution but also being nicer to the other users of the job service.
 * `--overwrite`: Whether to overwrite the destination.
 Default is true.
 * `--batch-size`: Specifies how many files to be batched into one request.
 The default value is `20`.
 Notice that if some task failed in the batched job, the whole batched job would fail with some completed tasks and some failed tasks.
-* `--not-wait`: Specifies whether to wait for command execution to finish.
-If not explicitly shown then default to wait or run synchronously.
+* `--async`: Specifies whether to wait for command execution to finish.
+If not explicitly shown then default to run synchronously.
 ```console
 $ ./bin/alluxio fs distributedCp --active-jobs 2000 /data/1023 /data/1024
 ```